-The Child Protection Systems Royal Commission conducted a comprehensive investigation into the laws, policies, practices and structures in place for children at risk of harm, including those who are under guardianship of the minister.
+The Child Protection Systems Royal Commission conducted a comprehensive investigation into the laws, policies, practices and structures in place for children at risk of harm, including those who were under guardianship of the minister.

 The report, 'The Life They Deserve' was delivered to the Governor of South Australia on 5 August 2016 and described a system in urgent need of reform, pushed beyond capacity and with critical matters slipping through the cracks.

-This reform will require a collaborative effort and long-term commitment.
+Reform of the child protection system will require a collaborative effort and long-term commitment.
 The Department for Child Protection has an important part to play, working closely with other non‑government and government agencies.

 Child Protection Reform Team